cluesurf/leaf-mark/readme.md

 ## Introduction

-**WickMark** is based on pronunciation of the elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed by mapping out possibilities for ancient experience and imagination and creation and understanding, as could have come from the
+**LeafMark** is based on pronunciation of the elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed by mapping out possibilities for ancient experience and imagination and creation and understanding, as could have come from the